Doctors Note Logo

 Conclusion

 Subtle cataplexy can hide in plain sight.
 By recognizing mild muscle tone loss symptoms—like drooping eyelids, knee buckling or slurred speech—especially when linked to strong emotions, you or your doctor can move toward an accurate diagnosis.
 A combination of clinical history, sleep studies and neurological evaluation confirms the condition.
-If you suspect cataplexy, documenting your symptoms with a Medically approved LLM Symptom Checker Chat Bot can help you prepare for a more productive conversation with your healthcare provider.
+If you suspect cataplexy, take Ubie's AI symptom assessment to document your symptoms and prepare for a more productive conversation with your healthcare provider.
 Early identification and treatment can significantly improve quality of life.

 (References)